OpenDominion/OpenDominion/.github/CONTRIBUTING.md

 This is experimental and is subject to change.
 Please keep an eye on the #dev-announcements channel in the Discord server.

+*Note:* This is deprecated and will be reverted to the Laravel boilerplate style in the near future.

 ### Things to keep in mind

 - The most exciting game-related code are in calculator classes (`src/Calculators`), most of which operate on a Dominion instance without any interactions with database, sessions etc, and service classes (`src/Services`).